Life Sciences Two People

 Where are you on the data journey?

-Last year, more than 500 respondents participated in the survey.
-In 2023, we will focus on data enablement and the enormous potential of utilizing data across the life sciences industry to improve quality and competitiveness – and ultimately bring better products to patients.
+That question we asked more than 100 respondents who participated in our survey, focusing on data enablement and the enormous potential of utilizing data across the life sciences industry to improve quality and competitiveness – and ultimately bring better products to patients.